Efficient Title Reranker for Fast and Improved Knowledge-Intense NLP: Experiments

 \subsection{Ablation Study}

 We performed an ablation study to understand how much our sigmoid loss contributes to the training of ETR.
-We compare our sigmoid loss to the log contrastive loss by training ETR from flan-t5-xl.
-To avoid the issue of nan for log contrastive loss, we save and evaluate the model by comparing ground truth and negatives on the dev set every 10,000 steps, and pick the best-performing model to formally evaluate on the dev set.
+We compare our sigmoid loss to the log contrastive loss by training ETR from FLAN-T5-xl.
+We save and evaluate the model by comparing ground truth and negatives on the dev set every 10,000 steps, and pick the best-performing model to formally evaluate on the dev set.
 The result is shown in table \ref{table:ablation_table}.
-Across different benchmarks, we found the performance of sigmoid loss consistently better than the log contrastive loss validating the effectiveness of our sigmoid trick on the task of title reranking.
+Across different benchmarks, we found the performance of sigmoid loss consistently better than the log contrastive loss.
+The experiment result suggests the effectiveness of our sigmoid trick on the task of title reranking.